 - The maps monitor user behavior

-Heatmaps can be used to make UX decisions on post-click landing pages
+- Heatmaps can be used to make UX decisions on landing pages

 Heatmap data helps you answer the following questions about user behavior:

-- How visitors are actually using the post-click landing page?
+- How visitors are using the landing page?

-- How do they navigate on the post-click landing page?
+- How do they navigate on the landing page?

 - Which page element are they ignoring?